 Our freshwater tank, a Fluval Spec V, has always had equipment space limited to a nearby storage box.
 I do my best to keep it organized, but it’s somewhat hopeless.
-When I started the EVO saltwater project, I was excited to be setting up a tank with a stand and subsequently, some room and opportunities to organize the equipment.
+When I started the EVO saltwater project, I was excited to be setting up a tank with a stand and, subsequently, some room and opportunities to organize the equipment.

-I’ve got a few basic concepts to pass along regarding wire management for any aquarium.
+I have a few basic concepts to pass along regarding wire management for any aquarium.

 Basic Concepts of Wire and Equipment Management in an Aquarium Stand:

-Here are a few thoughts that might inspire you space plan your new aquarium stand or help you improve your current setup:
+Here are a few thoughts that might inspire you to space plan your new aquarium stand or help you improve your current setup:

-- Bundle all Excess Cords: This is an easy one, but based on pictures of other reef stands on the web, not may people take the time to get cords out of the way.
+- Bundle all Excess Cords: This is an easy one, but based on pictures of other reef stands on the web, not many people take the time to get cords out of the way.

 Think about power needs so that you have a power strip with enough plugs.